treeewzrd/PICKFORD-LACE/README.md

 ## Overview

-Named after pioneering film actress Mary Pickford, PICKFORD-LACE celebrates the transformative power of style across eras.
-This distinctive e-commerce platform curates vintage fashion that spans from the delicate lace and refined glamour of early 20th century attire to the raw authenticity of DIY punk and motorcycle culture.
-Each piece tells a story—whether it's the meticulous craftsmanship of turn-of-the-century garments or the rebellious self-expression of handcrafted punk pieces.
-PICKFORD-LACE bridges these seemingly disparate worlds, offering a thoughtfully selected collection that honors both the elegance of bygone eras and the defiant spirit of counterculture fashion.
+Pickford & Lace Vintage Apparel Marketplace Pickford & Lace is a vintage clothing e-commerce platform inspired by the golden age of Hollywood and named after the iconic Mary Pickford.
+The application offers a curated collection of vintage apparel that bridges the gap between rags and riches - from delicate lace pieces and frilly feminine garments to rugged menswear including vintage tees, motorcycle gear, boots, and distressed workwear.

 ## Live Demo

-The application is deployed and available at: [PICKFORD-LACE on Render](https://pickford-lace.onrender.com)
+The application is deployed and available at: [Pickford & Lace on Render](https://pickford-lace.onrender.com)

 ![Application Screenshot](path/to/screenshot.png)